 The easiest way to make a milder chili is to add less spice.
 Omit the cayenne and add two tablespoons of chili powder.
 If you’ve gone a bit overboard on the spices and it’s too hot for your tastes, try stirring in some honey which can take the edge off.
 You can also serve it with some sour cream or Greek yogurt to reduce the heat.

-What to eat with chili
+What to Eat with Chili

 - Cornbread (try this Cornbread Recipe without Buttermilk!)